Skip to main content

 Why Expect Differences Between Trades and Positions

-Written by Eyad Tal
+Written by Hadar Cornix

-Updated over a week ago
+Updated over 2 years ago

 Why should I usually expect a difference between my open position ROE on the exchange to my Cornix Trade ROE?